jclement2009/NHL-Project/README.md

 3. Input your MySportsFeed username and password when prompted to begin pulling and merging the data.
 A successful pull is indicated by the HTTP response code 200.
 4. The merged file is named "NHLOverall Team Standings 2008-2016.csv" and is stored in the same directory as the executable file.

-Future Plans
+FUTURE PLANS
-The fetcher currently does not support merges over missing years (for example, if the data from the year 2010 was missing over the 2008-2016 span, the fetcher will not merge the csv files).
+1. The fetcher currently does not support merges over missing years (for example, if the data from the year 2010 was missing over the 2008-2016 span, the fetcher will not merge the csv files).
 This will be resolved in a future update.
+2. I will implement visualization and descriptive statistics to better represent the collected data.